 par(mar=c(5.1,4.1,4.1,2.1))

 This code will setup a matrix of nine directions.
 Then loop 200 times, adjusting the point in some random direction, and drawing the new plot for it and sleeping for a tenth of a second so you can view the plot.
 On all but slow machines this looks like a random walking point on the screen.
 If you’d like a challenge, modify this script to write out each of the images (hint, take a look at help(png)) and then create a video of it.
-We’ve done this and it’s available on the book website if you’d like see our wandering random walk in action!
+We’ve done this and it’s available on the book website if you’d like to see our wandering random walk in action!